-Alt J left us hungering for more than just the pine20th February 2015
+Alt J left us hungering for more than just the pine

 When the lights drop on London’s O2 Arena there’s a beat of shouts in the darkness, until a familiar pulsing note cuts through the air, accompanied with red flashing lights.
 It’s almost tense, the suspense hanging in the air as ‘Hunger of the Pine’ heralds the arrival of Alt-J. It’s a well-pitched opening, the longing in the song much more visceral live.
 It’s the opening to a polished, sophisticated show that leaves the audience under no doubt as to the talents of the band.